Starhide/Portfolio/projects/RayTracer/index.md

 After much attempts to get the CUDA library for C# (Alea, ILGPU) to work with DirectX or OpenGL without success I've established this project needs to be ported to C++ in order to increase performance anymore.
 I will revisit this later when I have the time.

-I might even attempt to use algebra to check for intersections in order to solve the sine wave problems.
+I might even attempt to use an algebraic intersection for precise points in order to solve the sine wave problems.